Consistency of Oblique Decision Tree and its Boosting and Random Forest: Preliminaries

-Following \cite{breiman1984classification}, the best splitting criteria of each node $A$ that contains at least two data points is to choose $(\hat{\theta}_A,\hat{s}_A)$ which maximizes $\Delta_A(\theta,s)$ over $\mathbb{R}\times\Theta^p$.
+According to \cite{breiman1984classification}, the best splitting criteria of node $A$ that contains at least two data points is to choose $(\hat{\theta}_A,\hat{s}_A)$ by maximizing $\Delta_A(\theta,s)$ over $\mathbb{R}\times\Theta^p$.
 Based on the best splitting, the construction of ODT in regression problem is shown in Algorithm \ref{Algorithm.ODTtreereg}.